Earth-Innovation-Hub/navagunjara-reborn/README_image_viewer.md

-# Image Viewer with Grid Measurement
+# Image Viewer with Grid Measurement and PDF Export

-A lightweight application for browsing through images in a folder with basic navigation, zoom functionality, and grid measurement support.
+A lightweight application for browsing through images in a folder with basic navigation, zoom functionality, grid measurement support, and PDF export capabilities.

 ## Features